 If you have already been diagnosed with periodontal disease, do not worry.
 There are many treatment options available to deal with your problem – including preventive and non-surgical means.

 When you go for a dental examination, the dentist will assess your individual situation and determine the seriousness of your plaque build-up.
-Following the oral exam, the dentist will generally perform professional cleaning to get rid of as much of the plaque and tartar as possible.
+Following the oral exam, the hygienist will gently clean your teeth using a minimally-invasive approach called the AIRFLOW® system to get rid of as much of the plaque as possible.
 You will be advised to get your teeth cleaned more regularly, the frequency of which depends on the severity of your gum disease.

 An instrument known as the scaler is used to scrap off the plaque deposits on the surface of your teeth.
 Our dentists utilise modern ultrasonic scalers that are not only more effective but do the same job faster.
 We adopt scaling techniques that are more innovative and less invasive to promote patient comfort.

 While scaling involves removing the plaque and tartar from the gum line, root planing helps to smoothen out the rough bacteria-infested spots of the root itself.
 Both scaling and root planing are essential for the removal of plaque or calculus from your teeth that are responsible for the inflammation.